 4.1 Blurry reconstructions

-Modeling as a Gaussian with a fixed variance corresponds to minimizing MSE, which tends to average over multiple plausible reconstructions.
+Modeling as a Gaussian with a fixed variance corresponds to minimizing MSE, which tends to average over multiple plausible reconstructions using the sampled code .

 Recall the per-sample reconstruction loss: